Our Vision and Values

 Our team is made up of incredibly passionate and dedicated individuals, who not only persevered through their own challenges and adversities but have taken the bold and selfless step to offer their insight and experience to help others in our community.

 Fairbanks has been home to the Setterbergs since 1982.
 Linda has a BS in Nursing and a MA in Global Urban Leadership.
 With 20 years of non-profit leadership she brings her wisdom to our team.
-She is passionate about helping our community behavioral health services accessible to individuals and their families.
+She is passionate about making community behavioral health services accessible to individuals and their families.

 Born in Palmer, Tundra Greenstreet is a life-long Alaskan who now calls Fairbanks home.
 Tundra graduated from the University of Alaska Fairbanks in 2012 with a MA in Professional Communication and has seven years of experience working in mental health, reentry, and recovery support settings.
 Like many Alaskans, Tundra has seen the impact of substance use disorders on friends and family alike and has a passion for recovery support.